Skip to main content

 Phrase Word Order

-Each constituent has a marker and a phrase (either a verb, adverb or noun).
+Each constituent has a marker and a phrase (either an adverb or a noun).
 Within any given phrase there is always one word that is the main contents of that phrase.
 This is known as the nucleus of the phrase.
 In some languages the nucleus is the first word and in other languages the nucleus is the last word in a phrase.
 The nucleus of an action phrase is a verb, the nucleus of a subject or semantic phrase is a noun.
-Hisyëö has a nucleus in the middle of a phrase (it is a nucleus, after all).
+Hîsyêô has a nucleus in the middle of a phrase (it is a nucleus, after all).
 Determiners go to the left of the nucleus and modifiers to the right.

 Sentence Types